Penny Koza Lemansky (724) 984-3508

 Through the dedicated efforts of Mr. Mose Christensen, then President of the American National Association Masters of Dancing, the first Teacher’s Normal School was held in 1918 in New York City.
 Ballet was the only subject taught – with Signor Mascagno as Ballet Master.
 Six years later other forms of dance were added.
 In 1970 the name was changed to Teachers Training School which was held at Kent State University in Kent, OH.
 In 1997 the Teachers Training School was moved to the State University of New York at Buffalo, in Buffalo, NY.

-Except for the postponements mandated by World War II, the Teachers Training School and/or National Conventions have been in continuous operation since 1884.
+Except for the postponements mandated by World War II and the Covid-19 Pandemic in 2020, the Teachers Training School and/or National Conventions have been in continuous operation since 1884.

 The first Regional Convention was held in 1953 in Los Angeles to accommodate members unable to attend the National Conventions.
 In 1991 Regional Conventions were discontinued and all activities since 1991 are now held at the National Convention.

 In 1934, Chapters were formed throughout the United States with a Chapter-At-Large to accommodate members who live in areas too far from an established Chapter.
-Members outside the United States are invited to join the Chapter of their choice including the Chapter-At-Large.
-Chapters and Affiliation Agreements have been issued to two Canadian Chapters.
+Members outside the United States are invited to join the Chapter of their choice including the Chapter-At-Large and the Canadian Chapter.
 Dance Masters of America, Inc. is an international organization with members throughout the world.
 The organization has experienced tremendous growth, both in members and in coverage of the dance profession.

 The first DMA Annual Award was presented in 1963 to Ernie Flatt and has since been presented annually.
 The first Presidents Award was presented in 1994 to Sherry Gold and has since been presented annually.